Kishi Station (Wakayama): History

 Kishi Station opened on August 18, 1933.
 On February 1, 2010, the Kishi Station building was closed and demolished.
 Construction began on a new station facility in March, with the cat-themed new complex opened in July.

 Kishi Station was known for Tama the stationmaster cat, who became the mascot for the station until she died in June 2015.
 The cat held the official position as Super Station Master.
 Tama was succeeded as Station Master by another cat, named Nitama.
+Following Nitama's death in November 2025, Yontama was inaugurated as the third Station Master in January 2026.

 Since renovation, the station is housed in a cat-face-shaped building, with a Tama-theme cafe, with cat theme chairs and cakes.
 There is a souvenir shop with a wide range of stationery (pens, staplers and others) and Kishi Station uniforms.
 The Wakayama Electric Railway operates three cat-themed trains: Strawberry, Tama, and Toy.
 The feline stationmaster works on Friday–Tuesday (10am–4pm) and is off duty on Wednesday and Thursday.